India U-19 win OFC Youth Development Tournament 2019 in Vanuatu | Goal.com

 In the 83rd minute, Vikram could have soon made it 2-0 after another peice of brilliant work from Ninthoi but the former failed to find the mark from close distance.

-Though Vikram did make amends for his earlier miss and headed in a Gurkirat cross in the 88th minute to seal the win and the championship.
+Though Vikram did make amends for his earlier misses and headed in a low cross by Gurkirat in the 88th minute to seal the win and the championship.

 Congratulations U19 team..— Praful Patel (@praful_patel) August 24, 2019